 Indian weddings are seen by many as the epitome of Indian culture and extravagance.

-Typically, a three-day celebration of colour, commitment, religion, tradition and family.
-While considered a very inclusive environment, it is a ceremony that most Westerners will unlikely get to experience in their lifetime.
+Typically, an Indian wedding is a three-day celebration of colour, commitment, religion, tradition and family.
+Whilst considered a very inclusive environment, it is a ceremony that most Westerners will unlikely get to experience in their lifetime.

 The misri usually takes place a few days before the official wedding ceremony in private between the bride and groom’s family – usually held at the bride’s family home.
 The two families meet to exchange prayers, gold rings and the groom’s family offer a basket of gifts and flowers to the bride’s family to symbolise a merging of the two families.
 Usually included in the gift is rock sugar/candy – meant to symbolise wishes of a sweet marriage between the two.